Whiteknight/Acquaintance/docs/MessageBus.md

 collection.Add(token1);
 collection.Add(token2);

-// Get a string from all tokens in the collection var report = collection.ToString()
+// Get a description string from all tokens in the collection var report = collection.ToString()

 // Dispose all tokens and free all associated resources